iankloo/sigmaNet/README.md

 As you can see, this graph still looks great even without transparency.
 If you render this at home, you will see that the visualization is still snappy and responsive.

+## Shiny Support

+You can use sigmaNet() output in Shiny using renderSigmaNet() in your server and sigmaNetOutput() in your ui.
+See the shiny docs for more general info about Shiny - these functions drop-in just like the basic plotting examples.

 ## Features in development